 Publication details for Prof Jon DavidsonDavidson, J.P., Font, L., Charlier, B.L.A. & Tepley, F.J.
-III (2008).
+III (2006).
 Mineral-scale Sr isotope variation in plutonic rocks – a tool for unraveling the evolution of magma systems.
-Trans.
-Roy Soc Edinburgh Earth Sciences 97: 357-367.
+Transactions of the Royal Society of Edinburgh Earth Sciences 97(4): 357-367.

 - Publication type: Journal papers: academic

 - ISSN/ISBN: 0263-5933, 1473-7116

 - Keywords: Cooling histories, Crystal isotope stratigraphy, Differentiation, Feldspars, Isotope ratios.

 - Further publication details on publisher web site

 - Durham Research Online (DRO) - may include full text

 Author(s) from Durham